-For those who’ve known me for a while, learning to “speak” and understand music has been (and I hope will continue to be) a lifelong journey.
+For those who’ve known me for a while, learning to “speak” and understand music has been a lifelong journey.
 From playing violin in middle school and high school to picking up guitar in college (and dabbling in voice lessons, classical guitar lessons, flamenco guitar lessons…).

 That said, it wasn’t until I started learning banjo after college that I felt I could start to really understand music vs. just the guitar, violin, or other instruments I had studied.